steelenet/slate/source/index.html.md

 This endpoint polls a conversation and returns data about a conversation.

-> The above command returns a lot of data about a conversation in JSON.
+> The above command returns a lot of data about a conversation in JSON:

-An example response:

 ```json
 {